Virtual-Labs/merge-sort/src/pedagogy/01-define-goal-and-scope-of-content.md

- # Process Step 1 : Define Goal and Scope of Content
+ # Step 1 : Define Goal and Scope of Content
 ## Questionnaire
     - Question 1 :: What does the student learn from the experiment?